 Coupons Are More Accessible Than Ever

 You can even find coupons online that you can print out.
 There are even some you can use on your phone if you don’t have access to a printer.
 You don’t even have to buy a newspaper anymore.

 Just make sure you aren’t spending more on a brand name item, even with a coupon, when a generic is cheaper overall.

 Real People Deal With This Every Month

 Sadly, for many people, the $125 a month food budget isn’t a challenge.
-It is reality every single month.
+It is a reality every single month.
 Let that sink in for a minute.
 If you’ve never had to worry about how you’re going to afford your next meal, consider yourself very fortunate.

 Luckily, there are many ways you can help people out.
 You can donate food to food banks.
-You can volunteer your time at a food based charity such as a soup kitchen or meals on wheels.
+You can volunteer your time at a food-based charity such as a soup kitchen or meals on wheels.

 You can pay for someone’s groceries when they realize they don’t have enough money to cover what the register rang up in the checkout line.
 Pay it forward!

 I might try the challenge at some point, but I imagine it would be pretty difficult to get my wife on board.
 In addition, things change completely when you go from cooking for one person to cooking for two people.

 I’d have to do some research to see what would be an equivalent challenge for a couple.